-Whilst each case may be different and should be treated on it's merits, interrupted paternity leave shall normally imply taking a short period of leave after the birth, then returning to work whilst the baby is hospitalised, and finally, resuming paternity leave upon the baby's discharge.
+In exceptional circumstances interrupted paternity leave will be considered by the company.
+This may involve taking a short period of leave after the birth, then returning to work whilst the baby is hospitalised and resuming paternity leave upon the baby's discharge.

-7.2.6 Right to return to work following Paternity Leave
+7.22 Right to return to work following Paternity Leave